TerjeRu/SOC-Analyst-Learning-Path/08-Analyst-Toolkit-and-Resource-Guide.md

 ---
-layout: guide
+title: "08: Analyst Toolkit and Resource Guide"
-title: "08: Analyst Toolkit & Resource Guide"
+nav_order: 9
 ---

 ### A Curated List for Continuous Learning